ckeditor/ckeditor5/docs/features/ui-language.md

 {@snippet features/ui-language-rtl}

 <info-box>
-	If you want to change the direction of the content only (different languages for the UI and the content), check out the ["Setting the language of the content"](#setting-the-language-of-the-content) section to learn more.
+	If you want to change the language of the content only (different languages for the UI and the content), check out the ["Setting the language of the content"](#setting-the-language-of-the-content) section to learn more.
 </info-box>

 We are doing our best to deliver the best RTL support to our users and we constantly improve the editor.
 Check out the ["RTL support"](https://github.com/ckeditor/ckeditor5/issues/1151) issue on GitHub to learn more and stay up–to–date.
 Thank you for the feedback!